Below are the ECIE Biographies of the Conference and Programme Chairs, Key Note Speakers and Mini-Track Chairs.

 Mini Track Chairs

-Alexandros Kakouris, PhD, is an external lecturer in entrepreneurship and innovation at the University of Athens, University of Peloponnese and ASPETE.
-He holds a PhD in Physics and a MSc in Adult Education.
-He has been involved in entrepreneurship since 2006, researching educational issues.
-His special interest concerns fostering entrepreneurship and innovation to science graduates and the support of youth entrepreneurship through counselling.
-He also specialises in nascent entrepreneurship and experiential learning.
+Dr Alexandros Kakouris, MsC, PhD, is an adjunct lecturer in entrepreneurship and innovation at the University of Peloponnese, at the Hellenic Open University and at the National and Kapodistrian University of Athens.
+He holds PhD in Physics, PhD in Entrepreneurship and a MSc in Adult Education.
+His special interest concerns fostering entrepreneurship and innovation to science graduates and the support of youth entrepreneurship through teaching and counselling as well as nascent entrepreneurship, transformative and experiential learning.